-- Save your current map (raster_analysis.qgs). - Open the map in which you created during the vector analysis earlier (you should have saved the file as analysis.qgs). - In the Layers list, enable these layers: - hillshade, - solution (or buildings_over_100) - In addition to these layers, which should already be loaded in the map from when you worked on it before, also add the suitable_terrain.shp dataset. - If you are missing some layers, you should find them in exercise_data/residential_development/ - Use the Intersect tool (Vector -> Geoprocessing Tools) to create a new vector layer called new_solution.shp which contains only those buildings which intersect the suitable_terrain layer.
+- Save your current map (raster_analysis.qgs). - Open the map in which you did the vector analysis earlier (analysis.qgs). - In the Layers list, enable these layers: - hillshade, - solution (or buildings_over_100) - In addition to these layers, which should already be loaded in the map from when you worked on it before, also add the suitable_terrain.shp dataset. - If you are missing some layers, you should find them in exercise_data/residential_development/ - Use the Intersect tool (Vector -> Geoprocessing Tools) to create a new vector layer called new_solution.shp which contains only those buildings which intersect the suitable_terrain layer.